Description

 Risk and Exploitability

-The EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog, suggesting it has not been actively exploited in the wild.
-The attack vector is local, requiring that an attacker can invoke the prepare function repeatedly—this typically requires elevated privileges or direct manipulation of the audio subsystem.
-Exploitation would likely be non‑interactive and could be performed by a compromised user process with the capability to interact with the affected audio device.
+The EPSS score is < 1% and the vulnerability is not listed in the CISA KEV catalog, suggesting it has not been actively exploited in the wild.
+Based on the description, the likely attack vector is local, requiring that an attacker can invoke the prepare function repeatedly—this typically requires elevated privileges or direct manipulation of the audio subsystem.
+Exploitation would likely be non-interactive and could be performed by a compromised user process with the capability to interact with the affected audio device.
 The patch mitigates the issue by inserting a guard before opening the graph, thereby preventing additional open operations once one has already been performed.

 Remediation